XHWN-FM

 XHWN-FM is a radio station on 93.9 FM in Torreón, Coahuila, Mexico.
 The station is owned by Multimedios Radio with the latter's the Telediario Radio news format.
 The transmitter is located atop Cerro de las Noas.

 History

 Logo used until October 2, 2022.

 XEWN-AM 1270 received its concession on November 9, 1964.
 The station was owned by Alejandro O. Stevenson and broadcast from Gómez Palacio, Durango.

 The station was sold to Promotora Radiofónica de la Laguna in 2000 and migrated to FM in 2011.

 In 2019, Multimedios Radio took control of the entire Radio Centro Torreón cluster; Radio Recuerdo, which had been on XHBP-FM 90.3, began simulcasting on the 93.9 frequency.

+Logo used until January 1, 2026.

+On October 3, 2022, XHWN switched to a news format as "Telediario Radio" based on the television newscast of XHOAH-TDT.
+On January 1, 2026, it switched to English music as Classic.